Popular Subject Areas

 ISA excursions allow you to explore the diverse, distinct, and gorgeous landscape of Ireland that you may not be able to visit on your own.
 The destinations below are a sample of some of the possibilities, which are finalized in the time leading up to the start of your program.

 At Bunratty Castle, you will explore one of Ireland's most authentic medieval castles, decorated in lavish tapestries and in ornate 15th and 16th century style furnishings.
 Take in the grandeur of the medieval banquet hall and step into Ireland's past as you take in the sights, sounds, and scenery of an authentic Irish village in the Bunratty Folk Park.

 You will visit the bustling capital city of Dublin to see why Ireland is truly a land of saints and scholars.
-Explore the Book of Kells, an illustrated Christian bible from 800AD, walk through the famous cobbled courtyard of Trinity College, witness Ireland's revolutionary history at Kilmainham Gaol, and bask in the exuberance of Temple Bar.
+Explore the famous cobbled courtyard of Trinity College and bask in the exuberance of Temple Bar.